madlib-lang/madui/README.md

   List.singleton // remember, it must return a list, because you may well want to generate other side effects based on that event
 )(state)
 ```

+### Examples
+You can find full examples in this repository: [https://github.com/madlib-lang/madui-examples](https://github.com/madlib-lang/madui-examples)